fluxcd/website/content/en/flux/guides/mozilla-sops.md

 ---
-title: "Manage Kubernetes secrets with Mozilla SOPS"
+title: "Manage Kubernetes secrets with SOPS"
-linkTitle: "Mozilla SOPS"
+linkTitle: "SOPS"
-description: "Manage Kubernetes secrets with Mozilla SOPS, OpenPGP, Age and Cloud KMS."
+description: "Manage Kubernetes secrets with SOPS, OpenPGP, Age and Cloud KMS."
 weight: 60
 ---

-In order to store secrets safely in a public or private Git repository, you can use Mozilla's [SOPS](https://github.com/mozilla/sops) CLI to encrypt Kubernetes secrets with OpenPGP, AWS KMS, GCP KMS and Azure Key Vault.
+In order to store secrets safely in a public or private Git repository, you can use [SOPS](https://github.com/mozilla/sops) CLI to encrypt
+Kubernetes secrets with OpenPGP, AWS KMS, GCP KMS and Azure Key Vault.

 ## Prerequisites